Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Discussion

 We believe our work has particular relevance to optimization.
-For combinatorial optimization problems, such as MaxCut on 3-regular graphs, the compilation of a single instance of the problem unitary $e^{-i \gamma H_P}$ requires an $\Omega(n)$-depth circuit~\cite{arute2020quantum}.
+For combinatorial optimization problems, such as MaxCut on 3-regular graphs, the compilation of a single instance of the problem unitary $e^{-i \gamma H_P}$ can require an $\Omega(n)$-depth circuit~\cite{arute2020quantum}.
 Therefore, for a constant number of rounds $p$ of the QAOA, the circuit depth grows at least linearly with $n$.
-From Theorem \ref{thm1}, it follows that NIBPs can occur for practical QAOA problems for sufficiently high noise values, even for constant number of rounds.
-Furthermore, assuming the aforementioned linear compilation overhead, NIBPs are guaranteed (asymptotically) if $p$ grows in $n$.
+From Theorem \ref{thm1}, it follows that NIBPs can occur for practical QAOA problems, even for constant number of rounds.
+Furthermore, even neglecting the aforementioned linear compilation overhead, NIBPs are guaranteed (asymptotically) if $p$ grows in $n$.
 Such growth has been shown to be necessary in certain instances of MaxCut~\cite{Bravyi2019ObstaclesTS} as well as for other optimization problems~\cite{Akshay2020Reachability, Anschuetz2019Factoring}, and hence NIBPs are especially relevant in these cases.

 While it is well known that decoherence ultimately limits the depth of quantum circuits in the NISQ era, there was an interesting open question (prior to our work) as to whether one could still train the parameters of a variational ansatz in the high decoherence limit.
 This question was especially important for VQAs for optimization, compiling, and linear systems, which are applications that do not require accurate estimation of cost functions on the quantum computer.
 Our work essentially provides a negative answer to this question.
 Naturally, important future work will involve extending our results to more general (e.g., non-unital) noise models, and numerically testing the tightness of our bounds.
 Moreover, our work emphasizes the importance of short-depth variational ansatzes.
 Hence a crucial research direction for the success of VQAs will be the development of methods to reduce ansatz depth.